Investigation into a fatal hit and run in Camilla continues

 "It’s been hard because he’s with me everyday, and now he’s not here anymore,” said Layka.

-She urges you to not do the same thing as Carl Macfarlanes, who is being held at the Thomas County jail as the sole suspect in this fatal hit and run.
+She urges you to not do the same thing as Carl Macfarlane, who is being held at the Thomas County jail as the sole suspect in this fatal hit and run.

 "If you see somebody, and you hit them, you stop.
 You don’t keep going and leave their family hurt,” said Layka.